JNRowe-retired/terminal/CONTRIBUTING.rst

 appreciate any way you choose.

 * introduce Terminal to your friends, let Terminal to be known
-* discuss Terminal, and submit bugs with github issues
+* discuss Terminal, and submit bugs with GitHub issues
 * improve documentation for Terminal
-* send patch with github pull request
+* send patch with GitHub pull request

 English and Chinese issues are acceptable, talk in your favorite language.